-Orbis Diagnostics Ltd has been established by MacDiarmid Institute Principal Investigators Professor Cather Simpson and Professor David Williams of the University of Auckland.
+Orbis Diagnostics Ltd has been established by MacDiarmid Institute Emeritus Investigators Professor Cather Simpson and Professor David Williams of the University of Auckland.
 Orbis is developing an affordable device for dairy sheds that will enable farmers to see the protein and fat content of each cow’s milk to help them assess the health of the cow.

-Silventum is the brainchild of MacDiarmid Institute Principal Investigator Dr Carla Meledandri, University of Otago, who has developed a non-staining antimicrobial, silver nanoparticle formulation to arrest tooth decay and make teeth more resistant to recurrent infection.
+Silventum is the brainchild of former MacDiarmid Institute Principal Investigator Dr Carla Meledandri, University of Otago, who has developed a non-staining antimicrobial, silver nanoparticle formulation to arrest tooth decay and make teeth more resistant to recurrent infection.

 Spot Check Technologies is a collaboration between MacDiarmid Institute Emeritus Investigator Professor David Williams and Principal Investigator Professor Jadranka Travas-Sejdic, both from the University of Auckland.
 Spot Check provides low-cost, on-the-spot detection of DNA signatures of infectious and chronic diseases, and won the prestigious Velocity 100k Challenge in 2016.